Case Studies

 • Independent Certifier / Contract Administration

-The Mahurangi East Community Centre has reopened following an extensive renovation, bringing new life to a critical community asset in Snells Beach.
-As Rodney’s only council-owned indoor sports venue, the centre plays a vital role in supporting local groups, schools, clubs, and residents of all ages.
+Mahurangi East Community Centre has reopened following an extensive renovation, bringing new life to a critical community asset in Snells Beach.

-We were pleased to support Auckland Council on this project by helping provide structure and coordination from the early stages.
-For example, our team prepared a detailed schedule of prices, which helped simplify the variation process and allowed for timely, accurate assessments with minimal disruption or dispute.
-Throughout the project, we worked closely with Council staff, the hall operator, and library staff ensuring expectations were aligned and disruptions to the community were minimised.
-This extensive repair and refurbishment project addressed building deficiencies associated with weathertightness, seismic, structural, fire compliance and safety.
+Our team prepared a detailed pricing schedule, which simplified the variation process and enabled timely, accurate assessments with minimal disruption or dispute.
+Throughout the project, we worked closely with Council staff, the hall operator, and library staff, ensuring expectations were aligned and minimising disruptions to the community.
+This extensive repair and refurbishment project addressed building deficiencies in weathertightness, seismic, structural, fire compliance, and safety.

 We were able to provide the following: